How Do I Know If My Carbon Monoxide Detector Is Working?

 Carbon monoxide detectors are not all the same.
 There are four main types of carbon monoxide detectors you could have in your home, including:

-- Optochemical sensor – Detects carbon monoxide with a color-changing pad, but cannot measure the level of gas in the home.
+- Optochemical sensor: Detects carbon monoxide with a color-changing pad but can’t measure the level of gas in the home.

-If you’re asking, “Does my carbon monoxide detector still work?,” knowing the type of detector you have is important.
-Each one has a limited and unique life span, with the metal oxide units lasting just three years and the biometric units lasting 10.
+If you’re asking, “Does my carbon monoxide detector still work?” knowing the type of detector you have is important.
+Each one has a limited and unique life span, with the metal oxide units lasting three years and the biometric units lasting 10.

 The Importance of a Carbon Monoxide Detector

-The installation of a carbon monoxide detector is certainly important.
-Yet simply installing one near your home’s living room is not enough to guard against carbon monoxide poisoning.
+Installing a carbon monoxide detector is critical.
+Yet simply installing one near your home’s living room isn’t enough to guard against carbon monoxide poisoning.
 A carbon monoxide detector should be installed on each floor of the home.

-Furthermore, a detector should also be positioned by each bedroom.
-Be sure to install detectors a minimum of 15 feet away from all potential sources of carbon monoxide.
+A detector should also be positioned by each bedroom.
+Install detectors at least 15 feet away from all potential sources of carbon monoxide.
 This way, the odds of a false alarm will be greatly reduced.
 Common sources of carbon monoxide include gas ovens, furnaces, boilers, and fireplaces.

-Do you have the carbon monoxide detectors installed properly in your home?
-Talk to one of our IAQ professionals today!
+Are your carbon monoxide detectors installed properly in your home?
+Contact our IAQ professionals today!

-If you’re searching for “how to tell if my carbon monoxide detector works,” the answer is simple: testing.
-Testing your CO detector should be done once per month to ensure your family’s safety.
-The test button is the best way to test it, because it will tell if the alarm is still sounding.
-However, this does not test whether or not the device is accurately detecting CO.
+If you’re wondering how you can know if your carbon monoxide detector works, the answer is simple: testing.
+You should test your CO detector once per month to ensure your family’s safety.
+The test button is the best way to test it because it will tell if the alarm is still sounding.
+However, this does not test whether the device is accurately detecting CO.

-If you’re asking, “Is my carbon monoxide detector working?” and aren’t comfortable with the testing process, contact Ehlers Heating & Cooling.
-Our Livonia HVAC technicians can test it for you, giving you peace of mind that your family’s safety is fully protected.
+Our Livonia HVAC technicians can test it for you, giving you peace of mind that your family’s safety is protected.